zinzy/zinzy.website-v3/content/page/Site.md

 ### Privacy

 I respect your digital sovereignty.
 I do not track your personal data nor the journey you take on this website or any others.
 While I do my best to minimize this, please remember that, while [I don't track you, others might](https://www.zylstra.org/blog/2020/01/i-dont-track-you-here-but-others-might/).

+### Sorry, I lied

+There is one image on this website.
+It is this site banner:

 {{< rawhtml >}}
 <a href="/img/banner.svg" target="_blank" rel="noopener noreferrer"><img src="/img/banner.svg" style="width: 80px" alt=""></a>